scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 Python tracing is implemented by instrumenting the ParaView application with Python generation code at various user event handlers.
-The tracing mechanism can record either the entire state of proxies or just modifications of state to non-default values to reduce the trace size.
+The tracing mechanism can record either the entire state of ParaView objects or just modifications of state to non-default values to reduce the trace size.
 Traces can be started and stopped at any time - they do not need to record the full user interaction history.

 An application where tracing is useful is the batch conversion of data files.
 If ParaView can read the source file format and write the